🇧🇪

 Where It Gets Harder

-Belgium's compact geography keeps most places within reach of a strong vegan scene — but the brasserie tradition, Belgium's deep dairy culture, and rural Wallonia can make independent dining significantly harder.
-Outside the major cities: assume supermarket first, restaurant second.
+Belgium's compact geography keeps most places within reach of a strong vegan scene, but the brasserie tradition, deep dairy culture, and rural Wallonia can make independent dining significantly harder.
+The practical rule outside the major cities: supermarket first, restaurant second.

 Rural Contrast